irvinecubesat/irvine-01-sw/README.md

 You can type `make all ` to build x86 binaries under the `build` directory.

-The first time you run the all-arm build, it will download and install the toolchain.
+The first time you run the all or all-arm build, it will download and install the toolchain.

 For the next step, generate keys to be able to build the BuildRoot.
 Inside the irvine-01-sw project, type: